LioshynMaxim/NET.W.2016.01.Lioshyn.04/README.md

 a = "abcdefghijklmnopqrstuvwxyz"
 Longest (a, a) -> "abcdefghijklmnopqrstuvwxyz

-7.	Даны два целых знаковых четырехбайтовых числа и две позиции битов i и j (i<j). Реализовать алгоритм вставки одного числа в другое так, чтобы второе число занимало позицию с бита j по бит i (биты нумеруются справа налево).
+7. Given two iconic four-byte integer number and two bit positions i and j (i <j).
+Implement an algorithm inserts one number to the other so that the second number took a position with the bit by bit i j (bits are numbered from right to left).
-Например.
+For example.
-Insertion(8,15,0,0) ->9
+Insertion (8,15,0,0) -> 9
-Insertion(0, 15, 30, 30) ->1073741824
+Insertion (0, 15, 30, 30) -> 1073741824
-Insertion(0, 15, 0, 30) -> 15
+Insertion (0, 15, 0, 30) -> 15
-Insertion(15, -15, 0, 4) -> 31
+Insertion (15, -15, 0, 4) -> 31
-Insertion(15, int.MaxValue, 3, 5)->63
+Insertion (15, int.MaxValue, 3, 5) -> 63